Chart Color Schemes

 Macquarie features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households compose 61.3% of all households, including 23.9% couples with children, 25.7% couples without children, and 10.7% single parent families.
-Non-family households account for the remaining 38.7%, with lone person households at 33.0% and group households comprising 5.5%.
-The median household size is 2.3 people, which is smaller than the Australian Capital Territory average of 2.5 people.
+Family households dominate at 61.3% of all households, comprising 23.9% couples with children, 25.7% couples without children, and 10.7% single parent families.
+Non-family households make up the remaining 38.7%, with lone person households at 33.0% and group households comprising 5.5% of the total.
+The median household size of 2.3 people is smaller than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households